 As Joe Kennedy retakes the helm of Citizens Energy on the first anniversary of his brother’s death, he inherits a company known as much for its generous salaries as its charitable projects.
 Will Joe be able to reconcile doing good with doing well?

 Read full article [PDF may download]

-The summer I turned 30, I took a gamble, picking up and moving to a new city with a guy I barely knew in a car I could barely drive.
-This was more than a little out of character for me.
-I don’t make aggressive investments.
-I don’t even wear two patterns at a time, or buy a novel unless it’s been recommended by someone I trust.
-It started with a blind date….
-Read full article (http://www NULL.redbookmag NULL.com/health-wellness/advice/fell-in-love-on-a-roadtrip)
+The summer I turned 30 I took a gamble, picking up and moving to a new city for a guy I barely knew in a car I could barely drive.
+Read full article (#3 in the collection) (http://www NULL.redbookmag NULL.com/life/mom-kids/a14836/amazing-stories-about-women-and-cars/)

 Is it ethical for bookstores to sell uncorrected proofs?

 The first time I read Wallace Stegner’s Crossing to Safety, I was in my late twenties and hungry for insight into what made for a solid relationship, and what made it last.
 How do people navigate growth and change in relationships over time?
 Do the years dull the edges of our flaws and soften our irritations, making us kinder, gentler versions of ourselves?
 These are the big-think questions at the heart of Crossing to Safety, an incisive portrayal of two couples, friends for decades.
 And his answer is a resounding no.